Our curriculum through the years is a dynamic response to what we perceive as movements in children and in the world at large.

 Learning, therefore, has to be about human nature and relationship as well as the traditional subject areas.
 Academic learning and certification alone will not suffice.
 If we want every child to learn, regardless of background and ability, we have to create the right space for learning.
 This demands a relationship between teachers and students based on affection, not fear.
 In such a space there can be close listening and attention.
 We do not promote hostility among students by comparing them, nor do we measure a child’s worth using arbitrary criteria.
 By being in touch with the emotional life of the child, the teacher promotes security and well-being, and creates the conditions for lifelong learning.

-Dialogue is an integral part of our curriculum at all ages, and it is described in detail in a separate section below.
-Here we briefly outline our junior, middle and senior school curricula.
+Dialogue as a process is an integral part of our curriculum at all ages, and it is described in detail in a separate section below.

 The 8 to 12 year-olds are exposed to a wealth of experiences, a great many of them being linked with the natural world.
 They also learn the fundamentals of language (Hindi, Kannada and English) as well as of mathematics.
 Possible areas of engagement in these years are cooking, cleaning, drama, music, dance, pottery, art, craft, land work, nature walks and observation, astronomy, annual excursions, caring for things and for each other.
 Through all these activities, we learn the need for keen observation and total involvement.